Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 Again, this case mean that we have process that use the hard drive and there is a program that on wait state that in sleep mode that we can't kill.

+**Please nore**: this `top` command bring us more details that can be handy, as example we can know every command, which is more likely will be service name or process name, what is the CPU and memory that this program will use, also we know the username who run that service and also the PID for every process, if some process is over load we can kill it by typing `kill -9 <PID number>`.

 ### vmstat

 In that command we can view the memory that being used and CPU values, i/o and system utilizes, if you type this command you will get that information but that's it, not like top that refresh itself every 3 second by default, but you can run it with refresh like, by using **delay** and **count** option.
 In the delay you specify how long to wait between every time it display you the information, the count is how many time it will repeat it self, in that case you can see the changes along the way.